 indicators description Building understanding sustainable development of It emphasizes on understanding of sustainable development by local and regional institutions and actors.
 Real understanding of sustainable development by local and regional institutions and actors is the basic and primary action to reach it.
-Capacity building for sustainable development or It implies that to reach sustainable development, using existing capacities of local and regional development and building new and required capacities is a necessary action.
-Codifying regulations for sustainable development or Formulating legal and regulation frameworks of policy and decision making and administrative mechanisms accordance with local and regional conditions and circumstances is functioned as original context for mainstreaming sustainable development.
-Practical actions for sustainable development or Practical actions aimed at sustainable development are seen as operational pattern to mainstream sustainable development.
+Capacity building sustainable development for It implies that to reach sustainable development, using existing capacities of local and regional development and building new and required capacities is a necessary action.
+Codifying regulations sustainable development for Formulating legal and regulation frameworks of policy and decision making and administrative mechanisms accordance with local and regional conditions and circumstances is functioned as original context for mainstreaming sustainable development.
+Practical actions sustainable development for Practical actions aimed at sustainable development are seen as operational pattern to mainstream sustainable development.
 Practical actions toward sustainable development increase indicators of sustainability.